CapricanDRJ/HadesStarCommunityData/docs/corp/77270275648d2f188dea5d234a7428073a451ef4bc3cbd1b274a1d65e5f67c68/index.md

 ```
 We are BSO!
 The oldest thriving conglomerate.

-BlackStar Order, Final, TS, UG, Path of Hades, and Dauntless as one corporation.
+BlackStar Order, Final, TS, UG, Path of Hades, and Dauntless as one c
+orporation.

 Are you RS6+ & want to join?
-<color=blue>Discord: (YTaYrhy)</color>
+<color=blue>Discord: (YTaYrhy)</color>}
 ```
 ### Whitestar Bonus ❌